Yucco-K/react-native-todo-app/docs/support.md

 1. Check that notifications are enabled in the app (toggle in the header)
 2. Go to iOS Settings → Notifications → Todo App
 3. Ensure "Allow Notifications" is turned ON
-4. Check that "Do Not Disturb" is not enabled
+4. Check that "Focus" or "Do Not Disturb" mode is not enabled in iOS Settings

 **Q: How do I disable notifications?**
 A: Tap the notification toggle in the app header (top-right) to turn notifications ON/OFF.